 - Periodontitis is more severe and can eventually lead to teeth loss.

-- Periodontitis is often known as ‘Gum Disease.’
+- Periodontitis is also known as ‘Gum Disease.’

 Tips for Plaque Prevention

 Plaque forms within 24 hours.
-Caused by the mixture of the bacteria in your mouth and food, especially sugar.
-The teeth feel fuzzy or rough.
-Fewer bacteria, less plaque.
+The mixture of bacteria in your mouth and food causes plaque to form.
+Your teeth feel fuzzy or rough.
+If you have fewer bacteria, then you have less plaque.

 - Brush twice a day and floss once a day